1/35 scale ship model USN DDG

 1/35 scale DDG

 This scale model ship is almost 15 feet long.
-The lower hull took about a month, the hangers and aft deckhouse took another month, and the forward superstructure is still being worked on because reasons mostly related to geometry.
+The lower hull took about a month to build, the hangers and aft deckhouse took another month, and the forward superstructure is still being worked on because reasons mostly related to geometry.

 It's surprisingly lightweight and sturdy.
-Over time, several different sections had to get hammered and cut out due to some misalignment and miscalculated measuring issues.
-For your viewing pleasure I thought about including the embarrassing photos of those learning experiences but they looked too much like either the USS Cole, USS Fitzgerald or USS John S. McCain on their worst days and it's still too soon.
+I will admit that more than two times I had to hammer out a large section somewhere due to misalignment and miscalculated measuring issues, which I had figured would probably happen so it didn't hurt too much.
+For your viewing pleasure I thought about including the embarrassing photos of those, uh, learning experiences but tbf they looked too much like either the USS Cole, the USS Fitzgerald or USS John S. McCain on their worst days and it's still too soon.

-I listened to chill music while doing this and (tried to) ignore the news; this is my happy place .
+I listened to chill music and podcasts while doing this and (tried to) ignore the news; this is one of my happy places.

-Yes yes yes I know this is the wrong kind of helicopter.
+Yes yes I know this is the wrong kind of helicopter; it's a placeholder.

 This nice pew pew is a Takom Mk.45 Mod 4 5"/62 Naval Gun kit.
-That gap at the bottom is intentional deck camber.
+That gap at the bottom is my intentional transverse deck camber.

 This kit was pretty easy to build.
 And yes of course it will get painted.